torchiaf/code-editor/README.md

   response:
   {
     "viewId": "0001",
-    "code-server-session": code-server instance token to use in the browser, "path": path of the code-server instance UI, "query-param": path to the cloned repo provisioned in the code-server instance }
+    "path": path of the code-server instance UI, "query-param": path to the cloned repo provisioned in the code-server instance, "code-server-session": code-server instance token to use in the browser }
   ```